myskilltop/counter-strike_info/rules/general/roster_rules_eng.md

 >
 > **Online event substitutions**
 >
-> During online events, substitutions may take place between maps or, with a valid reason (for example, connection issues), at any point during the game.
-The match may be paused to complete the substitution.
-The delay may not exceed five (5) minutes.
-Teams must announce any between-map substitutions at the end of the previous map.
+> During online competitions, substitutions may be made between maps or, for valid reasons (such as connection issues), at any point during the game.
+If necessary, the game may be paused for substitutions.
+The delay must not exceed five (5) minutes.
+Teams must announce any substitutions between maps at the end of the previous map.
 >
 > **Offline event substitutions**
 >
-> Participants may replace players between maps in a series or between matches.
+> Participants are allowed to substitute players between maps of the series or between matches.
->
-> Any changes to the starting roster for an upcoming map must be reported to the tournament administration after the map veto or immediately after the previous map ends, whichever occurs first.
+Any changes to the starting lineup for the upcoming map must be communicated to the tournament administration after the map pick or immediately after the conclusion of the previous map, whichever comes first.
->
-> Substitute players must be ready immediately after the previous map ends and will not be given additional warm-up time.
+Substitutes will be required to prepare immediately after the conclusion of the previous map and will not be given additional preparation time.
->
-> If it is the first match of an offline tournament, the roster must be provided to the tournament administration no later than 24 hours before the scheduled start of the match.
+If this is the first match of an offline tournament, the starting lineup must be communicated to the tournament administration no later than 24 hours before the scheduled start of the match.
 >
 > **Offline coach substitutions**
 >